FAQs

 Startups eligible for the program should have a prototype or product developed which they are ready to offer to pharma.
 Pre-seed through Series B funded startups have successfully participated in our program.

 That is great!
 If you want more pharma clients, PharmStars can turbo charge your startup’s pharma business development activities.
-PharmStars provides the unique opportunity to pitch and meet with our pharma members at our Showcase Event.
+PharmStars provides the unique opportunity to pitch and meet with our pharma members at our Summit.
 Our startups and members have both reported that their first meetings with each other have been much more successful than other traditional first meetings.
 Furthermore, PharmaU will help you better understand how pharma works and how to be a better partner.
 Series and A and B funded startups with existing pharma clients have reported tremendous benefit from participation in our program and particularly the personalized mentoring.

 Startups that participate in PharmStars can benefit in numerous ways.
 Through PharmaU, participants will learn about the pharma industry and how to successfully navigate pharma organizations.
 Startups will also receive personalized mentoring to assist them in preparing and articulating a value proposition that resonates with pharma.
 Startups will also create an effective pharma-focused sales deck.
-Startups will meet our pharma members at a series of Members’ Panels and Fireside Chats before having the chance to pitch them during the Showcase Event.
+Startups will meet our pharma members at a series of Members’ Panels and Fireside Chats before having the chance to pitch them during the Startup Showcase at the Summit.
 Startups may also be invited to one-on-one meetings with our pharma members.
 In addition, startups will also have the opportunity to be part of a community with other pharma-focused startups.
 Startups that successfully complete the accelerator will also receive an investment from the PharmStars Ventures Fund.

 When applications are being accepted, the application form is available under the “Apply” tab located on the main website menu.